github/docs/content/README.md

 To create a product guides page (e.g. [Actions' Guide page](https://docs.github.com/en/actions/guides)), create or modify an existing markdown file with these specific frontmatter values:

-1. Use the product guides page template by referencing it's `layout: product-guides`
+1. Use the product guides page template by referencing `layout: product-guides` in the frontmatter.
 2. (optional) Include the learning tracks in [`learningTracks`](#learningTracks)
 3. (optional) Define which articles to include with [`includeGuides`](#includeGuides).